Editor’s Note: This post has been updated with new best practices, links, and content.

-By knowing which keywords and audiences within your PPC account are moving that needle, you can boost your ad spend on those keywords, placements, and audiences that are actually making you money.
+By knowing which keywords and audiences within your PPC account are moving the needle, you can boost your ad spend on those keywords, placements, and audiences that are actually making you money.

-Sidenote disclosure: if you’re an eCommerce site, the conversion is the sale, so this doesn’t apply to you.
-Using these stats and linking to your CRM system is useful for SaaS tools and companies trying to generate leads.
+Side Note: if you’re an eCommerce site, the conversion is the sale, so this doesn’t apply to you.
+These stats and linking to your CRM system is most effective for SaaS tools and companies trying to generate leads.

 Best Practice #9 – Include Multiple Paths to Your CTA